G00398258/pands-project2021/README.md

 Records were recorded under 5 attributes - Petal Length, Petal Width, Sepal Length, Sepal Width and Class(Species).
 The data set is also known as Anderson's Iris data set, as the data was collected by Edgar Anderson and not Fischer himself, as well as the Iris flower dataset.

+**Data Source:**
+The dataset used in this project was downloaded from: https://archive.ics.uci.edu/ml/datasets/iris

 **What does this Program Do?**
-The program begins by importing the following modules as per below:
+The program begins by importing the following modules:
 import numpy as n
 import matplotlib.pyplot as plt
 import pandas as pd